Looking to mix up the menu at your next cookout?

 Both also utilize a dual fan convection system, for sustaining precise temps.

 And other special features interior and exterior lighting, a wind guard, and a spring-assist hood.

 All in all… The features aren’t that much different than the others on our list.
 Why is Coyote our top pick?

 Well, Coyote offers the best quality pellet smoker, with full 304 stainless steel construction.

 They also have the most impressive warranty.
 The exterior is covered for a lifetime, the interior is covered for five years, and other components are covered for three.

 At the time of writing, the 36” goes for $4,399.00, and the 28” for $3,499.00.

 Though these grills may have a more “high-end” price than many of the others on our list, you can rest assured that a Coyote high end pellet smoker will look, work, and hold up splendidly for decades!
 You won’t have to replace it in just a few short years.

 Now that you’ve seen some of the highest rated pellet grills… What’s the next step?

-Well, you could simply buy a freestanding pellet grill and place it in your backyard…
+Well, you could simply buy a freestanding pellet smoker and place it in your backyard…

 Or, you could take your outdoor cooking to the next level!